tachitachi/SimpleROHook/README.md

 I did the minimum work necessary to make Bowling Bash gutterline display work on the client mentioned above, with only a few minutes of testing.
 If this ends up crashing your client, I'd appreciate a heads up, but don't yell at me if that loses you an MvP or something.

 As far as I'm aware, iRO's GM team tolerates gutterline display client edits, but keep in mind that client edits are generally at least a gray area.
 Use this tool at your own responsibility.
+I also have no idea how they feel about *M2E*.

 ### Usage